HALF FACE MASKS: ARE YOU PROTECTED FROM COVID?Bielcor

 Related: How N95 Fit Testing Works

 Check Every Day

 Every time before you put a half-face mask on, it’s important to check for any imperfections.
 The protection you receive is only as good as the quality of the half-face mask, which is why it’s crucial to get your N95 and N99 respirators from a reputable source.

-Before wearing your half-face mask, always check that the straps are secure and that there are no cracks or other defects in the mask.
+Before wearing, always check that the straps are secure and that there are no cracks or other defects in the mask.
 Don’t forget to check for air leaks before heading out.

 Any type of half-face mask provides more protection than nothing, but to ensure the protection of you and your community, choosing the right face mask makes all the difference.
 Keep yourself and your friends, family, and coworkers safe with N95 and N99 half-face masks; they are the most effective face-covering option to protect against COVID-19.